-After the Tuesday, July 9, 2024 "Failure to File" deadline passes, no additional 2023 EEO-1 Component 1 report(s) will be accepted, and eligible employers will be out of compliance with their mandatory 2023 EEO-1 Component 1 filing obligations.
-Pursuant to EEOC regulation 29 CFR 1602.9, any employer "failing or refusing" to file when required to do so, may be compelled to file by order of a U.S. District Court, upon application by the Commission.
-76
+Following the Tuesday, June 24, 2025 "Published Due Date" deadline passes, no additional 2024 EEO-1 Component 1 report(s) will be accepted, and eligible employers will be out of compliance with their mandatory 2024 EEO-1 Component 1 filing obligations.
+Pursuant to EEOC regulation 29 CFR 1602.9, any employer "failing or refusing" to file when required to do so, may be compelled to file by order of a U.S. District Court, upon application by the Commission.74

-191. Is a filer able to make updates to its 2023 submission in the OFS if such updates are made by the Tuesday, June 4, 2024, published deadline?
-Additionally, will updates to 2023 data be permitted in the OFS if done after the published deadline but before the Tuesday, July 9, 2024 "Failure to File" deadline?
+181. Is a filer able to make updates to its 2024 submission in the OFS if such updates are made by the Tuesday, June 24, 2025, published deadline?